awsdocs/aws-storagegateway-user-guide/doc_source/managing-volumes.md

 1. In the **Create volume** dialog box, choose a gateway for **Gateway**\.

-1. For **Capacity** type the capacity for your volume\.
+1. For **Capacity**, type the capacity for your volume\.
 The capacity must be at least the same size as the source volume\.

 1. Choose **Clone from last recovery point** and select a volume ID for **Source volume**\.
-The source volume can be any cached volume in the selected region\.
+The source volume can be any cached volume in the selected AWS Region\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/clone-volume.png)

 1. Type a name for **iSCSI target name**\.